schibsted/spid-tech-docs/resources/articles/sdks.md

 ## Android

-Enables easy SPiD login from Android applications.
+Enables easy Schibsted account login from Android applications.
 Supported for Android version 2.2 (API level 8) or greater.
 [Check out the code](http://schibsted.github.io/sdk-android/) and include it in your project, then refer to the SDK documentation on